FastComments/fastcomments-blog/src/content/(10-24-2022) FastComments Launches Custom Vote Styles.md

 ### Who Gets It

 All current and new FastComments customers, on all tiers, now have access to custom vote styles.
-This feature is only supported by v2 of the comment widget and onwards.
+This feature is only supported by v2 of the comment widget and onward.

 ### Optimizations